puppetlabs/gatling-puppet-load-test/docs/report_utils.md

 replacing parameters...

-writing report to ./sample_soak_report.html
+writing report to examples/sample_soak_report.html

 ```
-You should see that the file `sample_soak_report.html` has been created in the current directory and that the default parameter values have been used.
+You should see that the file `sample_soak_report.html` has been created in the `examples` directory and that the default parameter values have been used.

 Note: The default image paths in the example reference the files in the `examples/template_defaults` directory.
 In real-world use the images should be referenced relative to the results directory.

-#### User-specified parameter values
+##### User-specified parameter values
 The default parameter values can be overridden by setting the corresponding environment variable with the desired value.

 In this example we will generate a report using the files created in the previous examples.